Helicopter Academy logo

 Ground knowledge saves flight time

-Each rating should lead somewhere
+Each certificate should lead somewhere

 Low-time pilots need a bridge